AWGL/variant_classification_DB/readme.md

 ## Introduction

-A small database to hold information about variant classifications done within the laboratory.
+A  database to hold information about variant classifications done within the laboratory.

 The main purpose of this database is to store the results of classifying variants using the ACMG guidlines [1].

-The program is quite simple as it is not meant to act as a full Variant Database.

 ## Install and Setup

+### Software Setup

+Works on Centos 6/7

 The software is a Django application using Python 3.
 It is reccomended that the software be deployed in a conda virtual environment.